RexDjere/RHCSA/README.md

 - git/git-gui (version control): https://git-scm.com/
 ________________________________________________________________________________________________________________________________________
 To get the most out of this study guide, you should do the following:
-- Havea standalone computer with the latest version of CentOS installed to do the exercises (https://www.centos.org/)
+- Have a standalone computer with the latest version of CentOS installed to do the exercises (https://www.centos.org/)
-- install Freemind, Zim, Anki, and git-gui (I started writing this guide on a Fedora 28 computer).
+- Install Freemind, Zim, Anki, and git-gui (I started writing this guide on a Fedora 28 computer).
 	- For me I'd install them with this command: su -c "dnf install freemind zim anki git-gui"
 	- On CentOS, you might use this command: su -c "yum install freemind zim anki git-gui"
 - (optional) Sign up for a free AnkiWeb account (https://ankiweb.net/)